 Dimensions: 19.7 x 19.7 x 19.7 inches

-Specifications: User-friendly design; Tri-axis antenna; Comprehensive recovery guidance; button for operating the device; clean control panel; fast signal identification and isolation options for more than one signal coming in at a time, marking abilities, direction and distance indicators
+Specific features: User-friendly design, tri-axis antenna, comprehensive recovery guidance, clean control panel, fast signal identification and isolation options for more than one signal coming in at a time, marking abilities, direction and distance indicators

-Best Uses: Enthusiast or professional use; can handle multiple burial sites following an avalanche.
+Best use: Enthusiast or professional use, can handle multiple burial sites following an avalanche

 The Mammut Element Barryvox Avalanche Beacon is priced low, especially for a set that comes with all the tools you’ll need in order to rescue someone after an avalanche.
 This unit is among the most popular avalanche beacons on the market.

 The tri-axis antenna allows for close range accurate pinpointing of received and translated signal.
-The triple antenna set up makes for easier discovery of deep burial sites too so you can get there quickly when time is of the essence.
+The triple antenna setup makes for easier discovery of deep burial sites too so you can get there quickly when time is of the essence.

 The unit handles multiple burial situations with signal isolator functions and the ability to mark multiple sites.
 The comprehensive recovery set of instructions makes mastering the functions of the unit a breeze, and you just cannot beat the ease of single button operation.